HackingHistory/hh-project-11ty-starter-kit/src/pages/proposal.md

 * Canadian policy/legislative historian
 * Technology advisor

-Once approvals are obtained and project proposel completed, these support members will be approached to solicit their interest and/or support for the project.
-I will also connect with various history, government and indigenous organizations to build support for this project.

-Reference Letters: Three letters of reference are required for UofT's MA History program and can hopefully be gleaned from the team members above.
-***

-### Publicity and Awareness
+##### Other Stakeholders and Interested Parties

-As the project takes form, I envions an aggressive publicity component to build support and awareness not only for the project itself but for Digital Humanities.
+1. **Media:** As the project takes form, I envions an aggressive publicity component to build support and awareness not only for the project itself but for Digital Humanities.
 Various websites and publications should be contacted with a releases and a project brief.
 The project subject matter is timely and newsworthy so with proper planning and support, it should get some traction.

-## Outline

-### 1. Proposal
-### 2. Initiation
 ### 3. Planning
 ### 4. Execution
 ### 5. Closing